PT68K5 68020 System Board

 REX Operating System

 In 2023 REX was updated to support modern hard drives.
 This change allows REX to have 256 16MB partitions.
 16MB is the most that REX can address.
 REX can boot from either the main HD, the XT-IDE controller board or a floppy.
-If you want REX and OS9 on the same hard hard drive that is not a problem since OS9 allows booting from other partitions.
-The first 8GB of the hard drive can be reserved for REX and the remaining space can be used for OS9.
-Future updates will change OS9 to never use the first 8GB on the hard drive and start at 8GB on the drive.
+REX, OS9 and SK*DOS can all use and boot from the same hard drive.

 REX can be booted from the main system IDE or from the XT-IDE board.